samsandhuss/bank-of-sandhu/BUILD_LOG.md

 - ✅ New concept banked: B26 — Compliance as code.
 - ✅ B19 (Snyk) upgraded from not-started to partial — seen live in real code.
 - ✅ Time investment tracking started (§9) — 3h 45m logged.
+- ✅ Method updated: every module now must end in a shareable artifact (§0), not just an explained concept.

 **NEXT (Session 14):**
 - 🔁 Redo A10 + A11 hands-on via extended `vector_demo.py`.